MaterializeInc/materialize/doc/user/content/get-started/install-materialize-emulator.md

 1. <a name="materialize-emulator-connect-client"></a>

+   Open the Materialize Console in your browser at `http://localhost:6874`.

-   Connect to the Materialize Emulator using your preferred SQL client, using the following connection field values:
+   Alternatively, you can connect to the Materialize Emulator using your preferred SQL client, using the following connection field values:

    | Field    | Value         |
    |----------|---------------|